camunda/camunda-docs-manual/content/webapps/shared-options/csrf-prevention.md

   </tr>
   <tr>
     <td>targetOrigin</td>
     <td>Application expected deployment domain: the domain name through which the webapps are accessed.
-If nothing is set, the _Same Origin with Standard Headers_ verification is not performed.</td>
+If nothing is set, the <i>Same Origin with Standard Headers</i> verification is not performed.</td>
   </tr>
   <tr>
     <td>denyStatus</td>